nhsconnect/FHIR-CDS/pages/explore/api_checkservices_referralrequest.md

 `RequestGroup.action.resource` MAY also carry a reference to one or more `CarePlans` to carry accompanying [care advice](api_care_plan.html) for the patient.
-Detailed implementation guidance for a `ReferralRequest` resource in the context of a CDS `$evaluate` interaction is given below:
+Detailed implementation guidance for a `ReferralRequest` resource in the context of a CDS `$check-services` interaction is given below:

 <table style="min-width:100%;width:100%">